twilio-demos/twilio-aws-blueprint/README.md

 - Python 3.13+
 - AWS CLI configured with appropriate permissions
 - Twilio account
+- For local development: ngrok or similar tool to expose your local app endpoints
 - For Windows users: Bash shell

 ### Local Development